-(o) Contributions received and transfers from other funds
+(s) Contributions received and transfers from other funds

-Contributions received and transfers from other funds are recognised in the Statement of changes in member benefits when the control of the contribution or transfer has transferred to the Fund.
+Contributions received and transfers from other funds are recognised in the Statement of Changes in Member Benefits when the control of the contribution or transfer has transferred to the Fund.
 They are recognised gross of any taxes.